egg-/delivery-tracker/README.md

 Code | Value | Description
 ---- | ---- | ----
+INFO_RECEIVED | InfoReceived | The carrier received a request from the shipper and wants to start shipping.
 PENDING | Pending | New pending shipment to track or a new shipment without tracking information added.
 IN_TRANSIT | InTransit | The carrier has received or received the carrier.
 Shipment is in progress.
 DELIVERED | Delivered | The shipment was successfully delivered.